Lego Castle: Dragon Masters (1993–1995)

 The Dragon Masters collection was released in August 1993, making it the first time that Lego Castle had a fantasy faction with magic and mythical creatures.
-Led by Majisto the Wizard (known as Merlin the Wizard outside of the U.S.) the Dragon Masters organization seemed to have the goal of capturing and taming (for use in battle) fire breathing green dragons with red wings.
-The new dragon animal figure had points of articulation at the jaw, arms, wings, and the tail, with studs on their back to carry a minifgure as a rider, while a flame could inserted near the tip of its mouth.
+Led by a wizard (known as Majisto in the US, Merlin in the UK, and Cerlin in Germany) the Dragon Masters organization seemed to have the goal of capturing and taming fire-breathing dragons.
+The new dragon animal figure had points of articulation at the jaw, arms, wings, and the tail, with studs on their back to carry a minifigure as a rider, while a flame could be inserted near the tip of its mouth.
 Dragon Masters also introduced new knight helmets, halberds, faces, and the Wizard's glow-in-the-dark wand.
-The Dragon Masters shield emblem was identical to the ovoid shields of the Black Knights except they featured a green dragon instead of the blue dragon.
-The largest Dragon Masters set was the 6082 Fire Breathing Fortress, followed by 6076 Dark Dragon's Den, and then 6048 Majisto's Magical Workshop.
-Interestingly the total number of dragons included in the entirety of Dragon Masters sets was three; besides 6082 and 6076 the only other set containing a dragon was 6056 Dragon Wagon; due to the inclusion of the dragon these sets featured less minifigures and horses than other similar-sized sets in Lego Castle.